whamcloud/Online-Help/docs/Install_Guide/ig_ch_01_about.md

 -   *Manager for Lustre\* Software User Guide* (a PDF verion on the online Help)

--   *Lustre\* Installation and Configuration using Intel® EE for Lustre\* Software and OpenZFS*
+-   *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*

--   *Configuring LNet Routers for File Systems based on Intel® EE for Lustre\* Software*
+-   *Configuring LNet Routers for File Systems based on Manager for Lustre\* Software*

 -   *Installing Hadoop, the Hadoop Adapter for Manager for Lustre\*, and the Job Scheduler Integration *

--   *Creating an HBase Cluster and Integrating Hive on an Intel® EE for Lustre® File System*
+-   *Creating an HBase Cluster and Integrating Hive on an Manager for Lustre® File System*

 -   *Hierarchical Storage Management Configuration Guide*

--   *Configuring SELinux for File Systems based on Intel\* EE for Lustre\* Software*
+-   *Configuring SELinux for File Systems based on Manager for Lustre\* Software*

--   *Configuring Snapshots for File Systems based on Intel® EE for Lustre\* Software*
+-   *Configuring Snapshots for File Systems based on Manager for Lustre\* Software*

--   *Upgrading a Lustre file system to Intel® Enterprise Edition for Lustre\* software (Lustre only)*
+-   *Upgrading a Lustre file system to Manager for Lustre\* software (Lustre only)*

--   *Creating a Scalable File Service for Windows Networks using Intel® EE for Lustre\* Software*
+-   *Creating a Scalable File Service for Windows Networks using Manager for Lustre\* Software*

 -   *Manager for Lustre\* Hierarchical Storage Management Framework White Paper*